Twitch’s creators and developers gain a new revenue stream with launch of Bits in Extensions

 The hope is that Bits for Extensions will now follow that same path.

-“Our mission at Twitch is to help our community make a living on our service doing what they love, and that includes both content creators and developers,” said Jeffrey Chow, Product Manager of Extensions at Twitch, in a statement about the launch.
+“Our mission at Twitch is to help our community make a living on our service doing what they love, and that includes both content creators and developers,” said Jeffrey Chow, product manager of Extensions at Twitch, in a statement about the launch.
 “We built Extensions to best serve what Twitch is best known for: community interactions.
 By enabling revenue generation from Extensions, developers can make more of them, which ultimately opens up more interactive possibilities and monetization methods for content creators.”

 Bits in Extensions are live now from the Extensions Manager dashboard, where they’ll be labeled with the “In-Extensions Bits” tag.